 Dying without an estate plan could lead to lots of legal fights between your survivors.
 They might spend a lot of money and, more importantly, destroy relationships with each other.

 Also, depending on your state, wills might not be sufficient.
 California is a probate state.
 Although you do not have many assets, consult an attorney to get a revocable living trust done.
-Start creating one using the basic template from Nolo’s Quicken Willmaker & Trust 2021: Book & Software Kit so you are aware of the questions to ask your lawyer when creating a comprehensive trust.

 If you die without an estate plan in states like California, the state will take money from your estate to settle.
 An estate plan is crucial for passing down your generational assets.